Building a strong Single Market

 Food and drink industries rely on access to adequate supplies of safe and sustainable raw materials.
 These materials should meet specific quality criteria and be competitively priced.

-The Common Agricultural Policy (CAP) is pivotal to meeting this objective, given that the industry purchases and processes 70% of EU agricultural production.
+The Common Agricultural Policy (CAP) is pivotal to meeting this objective, given that the industry purchases and processes 70% of EU agricultural production (Source: Wageningen Economic Research).
 Therefore, the industry is interested in promoting a truly common, demand-oriented CAP that enables farmers to become more competitive by making production decisions in line with market demand.
 A market-driven agriculture requires market intelligence, i.e. facts, estimates, opinions and other market information.
 Overall there is sufficient market transparency, from both public and private sources, for all stakeholders to get a comprehensive overview of agricultural markets.
-The CAP should continue to be supportive of an efficient and sustainable EU agriculture.
-In particular, FoodDrinkEurope calls for the new "greening" practices to deliver added value at EU level.

 Besides, other policies that are likely to have an impact on the availability of agricultural raw materials should take into consideration the competitiveness of the EU food and drink industry.
 For instance, the renewable energy legislation should encourage sustainable renewable energies with high and effective greenhouse gas reduction potential as well as follow the “food first” principle.